mmaz/neet/docs/imitation_learning.md

     return model
 ```

-As configured above, the PilotNet model expects 200x66 crops from the car's camera.
+As configured above, the PilotNet CNN model expects 200x66 crops from the car's camera.

 !!! note "Exercise"
+    How many trainable parameters are in this model?
+What is the output volume of each layer?

-    How many parameters does each layer represent?
-What is the effect of changing the input size on the total number of parameters in the network?
-Why?
+    What is the effect of changing the input size on the total number of parameters in the model?

-    Hint: use `model.summary()` as a way to explore the effect of changing input size.
+    **Hint 1:** use `model.summary()` to print out a summary of the network.

+    **Hint 2:** Consider the input to the flattening operation and first dense layer: it is the output volume from the last convolutional layer.
+How is this affected by changing the input size?
+What about the next dense layer?

 For more on TensorFlow's Keras API, [click here](https://tensorflow.org).